-This project asks you to design or modify a system and to consider how systems function as persuasive and expressive modes of composition.
+This project asks you to design or modify systems and to consider how systems function as persuasive and expressive modes of composition.
 Designing a system involves attention to procedural rhetoric, to the way that processes, rules, and logics make available and constrain possibilities for actions within a system.
 Following Bogost, our thinking on systems here is broad and inclusive.
 He focuses primarily on video games but helps us think about different types of systems: conceptual, educational, political, religious, economic, mechanical, computer, etc.

 Using procedural rhetoric to design a system can be a way of making an argument about how the world works (or how it could, should, or doesn’t work).
 It is also a way to facilitate different types of actions, activities, social practices, and social relations.
 For example, when I design a course about Writing in Digital Environments, I’m making an argument of sorts about how the field works and what sort of practices are important.
 The assignments make available particular experiences, modes of writing, and possibilities for interacting with others.
 Any given system works in this way: systems encourage us to adopt certain types of values, perspectives, behaviors and actions, and relationships.

 To take up this notion of procedural rhetoric and the challenge of designing systems, choose one of the following options for the project.
 If you have an idea for the project that does not match one of the options below, let me know so we can discuss whether it will work.
 Your work should be organized on a post or page on your class site.
 The project includes a reflection and thus involves at least some writing.
-The rest of your project might also be written (describing the system and how it works), but it might involve other types of artifacts as well: game pieces or other relevant materials, art that shows how the system works, artifacts produced in a hyperlink-based platform like Twine or using game software like Buildbox, Gamefroot, or Flowlab.
+The rest of your project might also be written (describing the system and how it works), but it might involve other types of artifacts as well: game pieces or other relevant materials, art that shows how the system works, artifacts produced using game software like Buildbox, Gamefroot, or Flowlab.